alish080/VLAN-Trunking-/README.md

 ---------------------------------------------------------------------------------------------------------------------
 ## VIDEO Demostration
 https://youtu.be/cX9JGLUV6vs
-- Every step is done live and show everything; great way to learn and practise.
+- Every step is done live and shown everything; great way to learn and practise.
 ---------------------------------------------------------------------------------------------------------------------
 ## Tools used
 -  Cisco packet tracer